mkieblesz/local-workspace/README.md

 This step is necessary to run some services, mainly to serve landing pages which are stored in cms database.

 To do that export cloud foundry username which is your email and password.
-This is necessary to login to cloud foundry `directory-cms-dev` app in `directory-dev` space to create dump.
+This is necessary to login to cloud foundry `directory-cms-dev` app in `directory-dev` space to create fixture dump and scp it to local.

 ```bash
 export $CF_USERNAME=<your-username>